 The Think Tank Young Professional Development Program intends to attract recent graduates of MA and PhD programs in the social sciences and humanities to selected think tanks in Central and Eastern Europe, South Eastern Europe and the former Soviet Union, giving them an opportunity to gain first-hand policy research and advocacy experience at a renowned think tank in the region.
 The program is designed to benefit both young returning professionals and their host organizations.
 It enables participating think tanks to recruit young researchers originally from the region who recently graduated from universities in the OECD countries, including the Central European University in Hungary.
 Depending on a research topic, individual programs at hosting organizations will last up to six months and start from December 2013.

-- Have graduated in the past three years with a PhD, LLM, or MA degree in the social sciences and humanities from universities in the OECD countries.
+The program is open to those who graduated with a PhD, LLM, or MA degree in the social sciences and humanities from high-quality universities in the OECD countries in the past three years.

-For further information and guidance, please download the full call for proposals and the host organization application template attached to this page.
+For further information and guidance, download the full call for applications attached to this page.
 Submissions should be made to: email@example.com.